nrfconnect/sdk-nrf/doc/nrf/ug_nrf91.rst

     * You can also use the nRF pynrfjprog Python package to perform the update, as long as a custom application image integrating the ``lib_fmfu_mgmt`` subsystem is included in the existing firmware of the device.
       See the :ref:`fmfu_smp_svr_sample` sample for an example on how to integrate the :ref:`subsystem <lib_fmfu_mgmt>` in your custom application.

   * When using a wireless connection, the upgrade is applied over-the-air (OTA).
+Requires external Flash of minimum 4MB.
     See :ref:`nrf9160_ug_fota` for more information.

  See :ref:`nrfxlib:full_dfu`, for more information on the full firmware update of modem using :ref:`nrfxlib:nrf_modem`.